Ruon Tongyik

-Ruon Kuk Tongyik (/din/; 28 December 1996) is a professional soccer player who plays as a central defender for Western Sydney Wanderers.
+Ruon Kuk Tongyik (/din/; 28 December 1996) is a professional soccer player who last played as a central defender for Western Sydney Wanderers.
 Born in South Sudan, he has represented Australia internationally.

 Club career

 Melbourne City

 After being named Adelaide United's "Youth Player of the Year", Tongyik joined Melbourne City in July 2016 on a two-year contract.
 He made his debut for City on 9 December 2016 in a 1–1 draw against Sydney FC at Stadium Australia.

 Western Sydney Wanderers

 On 3 May 2018, Tongyik was released by Melbourne City and joined Western Sydney Wanderers.

 In January 2019, he was released by Western Sydney Wanderers.

 Brisbane Roar

 On 6 February 2019 Brisbane Roar FC announced that Tongyik had signed for the club for the remainder of the 2018–19 season.

 Central Coast Mariners

 In May 2019, Tongyik signed with Central Coast Mariners on a two-year deal.

 In June 2022, Tongyik was released at the conclusion of the 2021–22 season after two seasons with the Mariners.